Where is series 23 of Silent Witness filmed?

 The place is the Lyell Centre filmed?

-The Lyell Centre is situated in a warehouse at BBC Park Western in Acton, the place a everlasting set was constructed seven years in the past.
+The Lyell Centre is positioned in a warehouse at BBC Park Western in Acton, the place a everlasting set was constructed seven years in the past.

 That is now official Silent Witness HQ with the artwork and props departments primarily based within the constructing and able to present faux blood and cadavers on demand.